MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 ### Linux
 - Open Terminal (Ctrl + Alt + T on Ubuntu)
 - Enter in Terminal: `java -version`
-- If the output does not contain java version "[java version here]" then Java is not installed; see the Linux section below for how to install Java.
+- If the output does not contain something like `openjdk version "1.8.0_ABC"` or if returns `java: command not found` then Java is not installed; see the Linux section below for how to install Java.
 - If the output does not contain Java version 1.8 then it's highly recommended you reinstall Java; see the Linux section below for how to reinstall Java.